ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 representative of the public Internet will change over time.

 These criteria are intended to capture a statistically dominant set of Internet conditions.
-In the case that a proposed algorithm has been tested at Internet scale, the results from that deployment are often useful for answering these questions.
+In the case that a proposed algorithm has been ted at Internet scale, the results from that deployment are often useful for answering these questions.

 ## Tunnel Behavior